 We all know that companies don’t want forced labour or deceptive recruitment in their supply chains.
 We also know that tackling these issues is complex and collaboration is essential.

-The Bali Process Government and Business Forum aims to facilitate the sharing of knowledge, tools and resources to help businesses tackle the challenges of forced labour and deceptive recruitment together.
+The Bali Process Government and Business Forum aims to facilitate the sharing of knowledge, tools and resources to help government and businesses tackle the challenges of forced labour and deceptive recruitment together.

 While some businesses have been working on this for years – many are just starting their journey to map their supply chains, analyse risk and conduct due diligence.

-At a high level, Business Leaders convene every two years at the Government and Business Forum held alongside the Bali Process Ministerial Conference.
+The GABF convene every 2 years at the Government and Business Forum held alongside the Bali Process Ministerial Conference.
 This Forum serves as a platform for education, collaboration and commitment to future action.
-The Bali Process is constituted by 45 member countries and four UN agencies.
+The Bali Process is constituted by 45 Member States and 4 international organisations.

 041B4409